 Red Rocket Bar and Grill

-Some of my favourite builds are where players have just committed to an ideal, rather than trying to make as much as possible.
+Some of my favourite builds are where players have just committed to an idea, rather than trying to make as much as possible.
 Where I saw a floating impossi-town, Time_for_Stories saw a homely restaurant, and made a genuinely inviting place of the early game gas station.
-Its the attention to detail I love here.
-Al fresco and interior dining areas, the Mutfruit plants used to give it a garden feel, the statue on the stairs.
+It's the attention to detail I love here - al fresco and interior dining areas, the Mutfruit plants used to give it a garden feel, the statue on the stairs.
 I would eat here, if I didn't know it was definitely selling Bloatfly tartare and staffed by people whose arm might fall off into my sandwich.

 Power Armour Hanger

 Another in the series I like to call, People Who Had My Idea But Way Better, Thanatos- also saw the Red Rocket roof as the perfect place to store power armour.
 Except I built a sort of pokey bunker, and they made an enormous, multi-level showroom with space for 58 separate suits.
 It's sort of disgusting how well thought-out this is, from the circular metal pieces giving each station an escape pod vibe, to the toolboxes next to each one letting you store broken parts.
 Be right back, I'm just burning my settlement down.

 RockKincaid went to the trouble of finding every single stat-boosting comic book in the game, and it's only right that they honour the rags of yesteryear with an appropriate resting place.
 In classic nerd fashion, the shop has every magazine stored by title, which I appreciate.
 It's also got a pop culture memorabilia section, with bobblehead storage, plus the Silver Shroud and Grognak costumes on display, making this the new prime destination for thieves and people with ponytails.